 Children in Reception, Year 1 and Year 2 receive free fruit at break time.
 All children are welcome to bring a healthy snack from home, for break time, if they wish.

 Children under the age of five receive free milk every day.
 Parents can also buy subsidised milk for children once they pass their fifth birthday by ordering it directly from the dairy.

-Under the Healthy Schools scheme, the school has a water cooler which filters water from the mains supply.
+Under the Healthy Schools scheme, the school has a water fountain from the mains supply.
 This is where children can fill their water bottles.
 Children keep their water bottles on their desks during the school day and are encouraged to drink during lessons.
-We no longer provide plastic cups to help protect the environment.
 We request that parents ensure bottles are washed every evening and returned to school the next day.